jobellet/cs_detect/README.md

 # Detecting complex spikes in extracellular recording
-Deep learning based detection of complex spikes
+Deep learning-based detection of complex spikes

 You can find our preprint article on bioRxiv: https://www.biorxiv.org/content/biorxiv/early/2019/04/05/600536.full.pdf

 The scripts are written in colaboratory: https://research.google.com/colaboratory/faq.html
 This enables simple installation because it works online
-Also we can use the GPUs that google freely provides
+Also, we can use the GPUs that google freely provides

 ## Installation: